kaaengine/kaa/docs/tutorial/part05.rst

 A few important remarks about Polygons of hitboxes:

-* they must be closed (the first and the last point must be the same)
 * `they must be convex <https://www.google.pl/search?q=convex+shape&tbm=isch&source=univ&sa=X&ved=2ahUKEwjr9pnJ5M7lAhW9AhAIHeVXCRMQsAR6BAgJEAE&biw=1920&bih=967>`_
 * Polygon's coordinates are relative to the node origin
+* they don't need to be closed - the first and the last point don't have to be the same.
+Kaa will close them automatically.

 Run the game and make sure everything works.
 The gameplay did not change at all, but our hero is now a physical object!